Music Space

 Interestingly, revisiting a meaningful song evolves over time, even though the one-sided conversation remains the same.
 Rather... it's an unchanged dialogue approaching new ears.
 Perhaps you overcame loneliness or fell greater victim to it—in any case, your relationship with a song transforms with you, even if every chord, passage, and lyric didn't.

-Sculpting words to convey an experience is difficult.
+Using words to convey an experience is difficult.
 Artists have the weight of their listeners on their shoulders (is this a fair obligation?), but I think there's something comforting about creating artwork you know will reach someone.
 It's a compelling artist-listener relationship, one that's separated by a digital wall so each can understand one another without having to face one another.
 We need this art, this thoughtful, meaningful, impactful art, woven in experience and emotion, so we can continue to create timeless music.

 Your experiences are carefully & gently handled by your favorite songwriters, and for that, you owe them your ears.

-[ref. → *(OK Computer, by Radiohead), (What's Going On, by Marvin Gaye), (Javelin, by Sufjan Stevens), (songs, by Adrianne Lenker).
+[ref. → (OK Computer, by Radiohead), (What's Going On, by Marvin Gaye), (Javelin, by Sufjan Stevens), (songs, by Adrianne Lenker)].